opea-project/GenAIExamples/VisualQnA/benchmark/performance/helm_charts/README.md

-# ChatQnA Deployment
+# Benchmarking Deployment

-This document guides you through deploying ChatQnA pipelines using Helm charts.
+This document guides you through deploying this example pipeline using Helm charts.
 Helm charts simplify managing Kubernetes applications by packaging configuration and resources.

 ## Getting Started